jaisri1926/19CS404-DBMS-Lab-Manual/Experiment7_plsql/readme.md

 # Experiment 7: PL/SQL – Variables, Control Structures and Loops
+## REG NO 212222060173
 ## AIM
-To write and execute simple PL/SQL programs using variables, loops, and conditional statements.
+To write and execute simple PL/SQL programs using variables, loops, and conditional statements

 ## THEORY